Skip to main content

 Best Practices

 1. Use single words where possible — Better performance is achieved with single words.
-For example, add “Power” and “Attorney” as separate keywords rather than “Power of Attorney”
+For example, add “Power” and “Attorney” as separate terms rather than “Power of Attorney”

 3. Avoid common words — Don’t include words like “the”, “and”, “is”, or other everyday terms

-5. Match your desired capitalisation — Keywords are transcribed as entered, so ensure capitalisation matches how you want terms to appear
+6. Match your desired capitalisation — Terms are transcribed as entered, so ensure capitalisation matches how you want them to appear

 7. Test and refine — Review call recordings and transcripts to identify words that need adding